welch-lab/liger/README.md

 [Seurat](https://satijalab.org/seurat/).

 ## Feedback
-Consider filling out our [feedback form](https://forms.gle/bhvp3K6tiHwf976r8) to help us improve the functionality and accesibility of LIGER.
+Consider filling out our [feedback form](https://forms.gle/bhvp3K6tiHwf976r8) to help us improve the functionality and accessibility of LIGER.

 ## Usage
 For usage examples and guided walkthroughs, check the `vignettes` directory of the repo.